-Remember to always check in with your child's pediatrician before starting solids, in case there are any specific considerations for your little one.
+Remember to not start solids until your baby is 6 months old, and always check in with your child's pediatrician before starting solids, in case there are any specific considerations for your little one.
 Once you get the go-ahead, focus on foods that are rich in nutrients that support your baby's healthy growth.

 Here are foods that could positively impact your baby's brain development:

 1. Greek yogurt

 Yogurt is a popular first food all around the world.
 It is a nutritious option because it contains calcium, protein and healthy fat.

 Incorporating healthy fat options like yogurt into your baby's diet will help develop their brain cells as well as offer probiotics which help to build a strong microbiome.
 Recent studies have demonstrated a connection between our gut and brain.
 Plus, babies tend to like the rich, creamy texture of Greek yogurt.